Kishore2-1/Data-Mining-analysis-of-global-disasters/README.md

   - Plots a scatter plot of `x` against `y` and overlays a regression line (`abline`) on the plot.
 This shows the relationship between two catogories with a fitted linear model.
   - Base R functions (`plot()` and `abline()`) are used to create a scatter plot and overlay a regression line (`model`) to demonstrate the relationship between infrastructure and damages in roads.

+## Data Analysis Methods

+This analysis leverages several advanced statistical and machine learning methods to understand and predict patterns in the dataset.
+The following sections explain the usage of each method:

+### Linear Regression

+Linear regression is used to model the relationship between a dependent variable and one independent variable.

+In this analysis:
+- Purpose: To understand how `Losses_USD` (economic losses) affects the number of `Injured` individuals.
+- Implementation: The simple linear regression model was fit using `lm(y ~ x, data = data)` where `x` is `Losses_USD` and `y` is `Injured`.
+- Visualization: The relationship was visualized with a scatter plot and a regression line.

+### Multi-Linear Regression

+Multi-linear regression extends linear regression by modeling the relationship between a dependent variable and multiple independent variables.

+- Purpose: To predict `Deaths` and `Losses_USD` using principal components derived from PCA.
+- Implementation: The model was built using `lm(Deaths ~ PC1 + PC2 + PC3, data = train_data)` and similarly for `Losses_USD`.
+- Evaluation: The model's performance was assessed using Root Mean Squared Error (RMSE).

+### XGBoost

+XGBoost is a powerful machine learning algorithm based on gradient boosting.

+In this analysis:
+- Purpose: To improve prediction accuracy for `Deaths` and `Losses_USD`.
+- Implementation: The model was trained using the `xgb.train` function with specified parameters such as learning rate, max depth, and number of rounds.
+- Evaluation: RMSE and R-squared values were calculated to evaluate model performance.

+### Random Forest

+Random Forest is an ensemble learning method that operates by constructing multiple decision trees.
+Although not explicitly used in the final provided code, it was mentioned for imputation of missing values:

+- Purpose: To handle missing values in the dataset effectively.
+- Implementation: The `missForest` package was used to perform imputation, improving the dataset's completeness for further analysis.

+### Principal Component Analysis (PCA)

+PCA is a dimensionality reduction technique that transforms a large set of variables into a smaller one while retaining most of the variance in the data.

+In this analysis:
+- Purpose: To reduce the dimensionality of the dataset and identify the most significant components.
+- Implementation: The `prcomp` function was used to compute principal components.
+- Result: The first three principal components were retained for subsequent modeling.

+### Classification

+While the provided code primarily focuses on regression and dimensionality reduction, classification could be integrated to categorize events or predict categorical outcomes.
+This could involve using algorithms like logistic regression, decision trees, or SVM, depending on the target variable.

+### Correlation

+Correlation analysis helps identify relationships between variables.

+- Purpose: To explore the interdependencies between various numerical variables in the dataset.
+- Implementation: The correlation matrix was computed and visualized using `corrplot` to identify significant correlations.
+- Insight: This analysis informs the selection of variables for further modeling.